Thousands Of Workers Say Their Jobs Are Unsafe As Economy Reopens

 As a result, she says, "OSHA has received thousands of complaints from terrified workers from all over the economy."
 Berkowitz is now working with the nonprofit National Employment Law Project.

 She says there are still some things workers can do.
 If an employer isn't following even the suggested federal guidelines from OSHA and the CDC, workers should still file a complaint with OSHA.
-She says you can do that confidentially at osha.gov.
+She says that can be done confidentially at osha.gov.

 Berkowitz says OSHA will contact the employer, and that in itself can be a strong nudge to improve safety measures.
 "Sometimes that can make all the difference in the world," she says.